padilladaniela/Automotive_Final_Challenge/README.md

 ## Reason for Topic
 Our goal is to have insurance companies use this model to help determine the appropriate coverages based on vehicle make and year in the state of NY.

+## Communication Protocols
+In order to keep updated on the status of each of our parts of the project, we message each other regularly through Slack and organized regular zoom meetings.